Badminton: Tanisha Crasto moved to an alien country and took a step closer to the Paris Olympics

 It was only then that the Crasto decided to completely shift her focus to women’s doubles.

-Being a scratch pair, Ponnappa and Crasto struggled to get entries into the higher level tournaments then.
+Being a scratch pair, Ponnappa and Crasto struggled to get entries into the higher level tournaments.
 But they had no doubts about their abilities and decided to stick together.

 Despite their stature as individuals – Ponnappa was once ranked world No 10 with her former doubles partner Jwala Gutta – the duo were willing to step down to smaller tournaments to find their way to the upper echelons of the sport.

-They started to compete in the lower Super 100s and International Challengers events to work their way up – a move that earned them praise from from badminton pundits.
+They started to compete in the lower Super 100s and International Challengers events to work their way up – a move that earned them praise from badminton pundits.

 Their first taste of success came five months after they started playing together, when they bagged the 2023 Nantes International Challenge title in June in Reze, France.
 Though they faced a few early exits in the following tournaments, Ponnappa and Crasto grew from strength to strength before ending the 2023 season on a high, winning titles in Abu Dhabi and Guwahati.